Messi (cougar)

 Messi (Месси; born 30 October 2015) is a pet cougar, model and Internet celebrity, owned by Russian couple Alexandr and Mariya Dmitriev.
-The Dmitrievs live with Messi in a two-storey house on a large plot of land in Penza, Russia.
-Messi was adopted in 2016 from a local petting zoo.
-In 2017, the Dmitrievs started an Instagram account and a YouTube channel for Messi, which became very popular by 2018 and continues to grow in subscribers.
+The Dmitrievs live with Messi in a two-story house on a large plot of land in Penza, Russia.
+Messi was bought from a local petting zoo in 2016.
+In 2017, the Dmitrievs started an Instagram account and a YouTube channel for Messi, which became popular by 2018 and continues to grow in subscribers.

 Early life

 Messi was born in a zoo at Saransk, Russia.
-He was one of three newborn cougars at the zoo to be named after professional football players for current Paris Saint-Germain and former FC Barcelona; Messi was named after Lionel Messi, and the other two were named Suarez and Neymar.
+He was one of three newborn cougars at the zoo to be named after professional football players formerly from FC Barcelona; Messi was named after Lionel Messi, and the other two were named Suarez and Neymar.
 The cubs were given these names because Saransk was one of several cities proposed to host the 2018 FIFA World Cup in Russia.
 Messi was later sold to a petting zoo in Penza when he was three months old.

 Messi was significantly smaller than other typical male cougars, and as the species is not native to Russia, he could not be released into the wild.
+Moreover, he was born in captivity and did not have a mother to teach him how to hunt.
 He had numerous other health problems as well, which rendered him unable to live in a zoo or wildlife sanctuary either.
-Furthermore, workers at the petting zoo originally planned to euthanize him.
+Therefore, workers at the petting zoo originally planned to euthanize him.

 In 2016, Alexandr and Mariya Dmitriev visited the Penza zoo and met Messi for the first time.
 The couple experienced "love at first sight," and noticed Messi's exceptionally gentle personality.
-The Dmitrievs already had a sphynx cat named Kira but Aleksandr always wanted a big cat and so they considered bringıng Messi home and offered a high price to the zoo authorities.
+The Dmitrievs already had a sphynx cat named Kira but Aleksandr always wanted a big cat and so they considered bringing Messi home, offering a high price to the zoo authorities.
 “So we went to the zoo and started negotiations to buy Messi.
 We were surprised ourselves when they agreed", Mariya Dmitriev recalled in an interview with Caters News.